SkinnerCM/conboy-laboratory/dnam-clocks/README.md

-This repository accompanies the paper "Predictors of chronological age and the polynomial non-linearity of biological aging." by Colin M. Skinner, Joshua Blanchard, Connor Luellen, Xiaoyue Mei, Michael Conboy and Irina Conboy
+This repository accompanies the paper "Fail-tests of DNA methylation clocks and alternatives for predicting and measuring biological age" by Colin M. Skinner, Joshua Blanchard, Connor Luellen, Xiaoyue Mei, Michael Conboy and Irina Conboy